 perhaps by reimbursing public transport travel expenses or goodie bags for

 Sustainable events at W12 Conferences

-Here at W12 Conferences we’re proud of our efforts towards running a sustainable, central London conferences and events venue.
+Here at W12 Conferences we’re proud of our efforts towards running a sustainable, central London events venue.
 We are constantly improving and updating our green goals, for the latest on what we do to minimise our environmental impact, contact our Events Team on 020 3313 1606.